maci3k/sql-tasks/README.md

 # SQL - procedures & triggers for materialized views

 ## Summary
-Materialized view is a database object that contains the results of a query, it is use to increase the speed of queries on very large databases.
-Now, you are provided with a simplified database of orders storing the large amounts of data and using two materialized views.
-Something goes wrong, because the views are the same despite changes in the database.
+Materialized views is a database object that contains the results of a query and represent itself like a regular table.
+They are used to increase the performance on complex schemas with large records amount and simplify queries.
+In this task simple schema is provided.
+Two materialized views are already created, but doesn't works as it is desired.
+Any change in physical tables data are not reflected in materialized views based on that tables.

 ## Goals